hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 ### Rate Limit

-A path element may tell the endpoint the maximum data rate (in octets or packets) that it is willing or able to forward for a session.
+A path element may tell the endpoint the maximum data rate (in octets or packets) that it is willing or able to forward for a tube.
 As all path declarations are advisory, the device along the path must not rely on the endpoint to set its sending rate at or below the declared rate limit, and reduction of rate is not a guarantee to the endpoint of zero queueing delay.